Irreversible thermodynamic description of interacting dark energy - dark matter cosmological models: Thermodynamics of Irreversible Cosmological Matter Creation

 Creation of matter corresponds to a (negative) supplementary pressure $p_c$, which must be considered as part of the cosmological pressure $\bar{p}$ entering into the Einstein field equations (decaying of matter leads to a positive decay pressure), \be \bar{p} = p + p_c. \ee The entropy change $dS$ in an open thermodynamic system can be decomposed into an entropy flow $d_0S$, and the entropy creation $d_iS$, \be dS = d_0S + d_iS, \ee with $d_iS \geq 0$.
 To evaluate $dS$ we start from the total differential of the entropy, \be Td(sV ) = d(\rho V ) + pdV -\mu d(nV ), \ee where $ s= S/V\geq 0$ and $\mu n = h - Ts$, $\mu \geq 0$ being the chemical potential.
 In a homogeneous system $d_0S = 0$, but matter creation contributes to the entropy production.
 From Eqs.~(\ref{ent1}) and (\ref{ent2}) we obtain \cite{Prig} \be T\frac{dS}{dt}= T\frac{d_iS}{dt}= T\frac{s}{n}\frac{d(nV)}{dt}. \ee To complete the problem we need one more relation between the particle number $n$ and $V$, describing the time – dynamics of $n$ as a result of matter creation (decay) processes.
-This relation is usually taken in the form \cite{Prig, Cal} \be \frac{1}{V}\frac{d(nV )}{dt}=\Psi (t), \ee where $\Psi(t)$ is the matter creation (or decay) rate ($\Psi (t) > 0$ corresponds to particle creation, while $\Psi (t) < 0$ corresponds to particle decay).
-The creation pressure (\ref{pc}) depends on the matter creation (decay) rate, thereby coupling Eqs. (\ref{pc}) and (\ref{Psi}) to each other and, although indirectly, both of them with the energy conservation law (\ref{cons3}), which is contained in the Einstein field equations themselves.
+This relation is given by Eq.~(\ref{n}), which in the case of a homogeneous and isotropic cosmological model takes the form \be \frac{1}{V}\frac{d(nV )}{dt}=\Psi (t), \ee where $\Psi(t)$ is the matter creation (or decay) rate ($\Psi (t) > 0$ corresponds to particle creation, while $\Psi (t) < 0$ corresponds to particle decay) \cite{Prig, Cal}.
+The creation pressure (\ref{pc}) depends on the matter creation (decay) rate, thereby coupling Eqs.~(\ref{pc}) and (\ref{Psi}) to each other and, although indirectly, both of them with the energy conservation law (\ref{cons3}), which is contained in the Einstein field equations themselves.
 The entropy production can also be expressed as a function of the matter creation rate as \be S(t)=S\left(t_0\right)e^{\int_{t_0}^{t}{\frac{\Psi (t)}{n}dt}}. \ee